35mm Film at weddings

 Why I Won’t Just Turn Up with a Point & Shoot and Call It “Film Vibes”

-I get it—film is having a moment.
+Film is having a moment.
 But there’s a difference between snapping away on a £20 thrifted camera and actually shooting film the way it’s meant to be done.
 And Look, I’m throwing it out there that I love a good point & shoot for fun, but when it comes to your wedding?
 I’d like to bring a little more to the table too!

 Film isn’t just an aesthetic—it’s a physical, living thing (well it seems).
-Get a film negative under a microscope and you’ll literally see peaks and valleys, like a tiny mountain range holding onto the light.!
+Get a film negative under a microscope and you’ll literally see peaks and valleys, like a tiny mountain range holding onto the light!
 Digital sensors?
 Flat.
 Clean.
 Perfectly even.
 That’s why film has depth and texture in a way digital never will.

 Every frame matters.
 No instant preview.
 No burst mode.
 No “just fix it later.”
-Shooting film means reading the light, trusting your instinct, and knowing when to press the shutter—because once that moment’s gone, it’s gone.
+Shooting film means reading the light, trusting your instinct, and knowing when to press the shutter because once that moment’s gone, it’s gone.

 Your wedding deserves more than a ‘film vibe.’
-Anyone can wave around a point-and-shoot camera— in fact, I hand those out to guests!
+Anyone can wave around a point-and-shoot camera, and in fact, I hand those out to guests!
 That's the whole idea behind my business, Flash Bstrds, where guests get involved and capture the day from their own perspectives.
 (See a couple of them below!)
 It’s a brilliant way to bring in a raw, unfiltered look at the day, adding a layer of spontaneity and personality that complements the professional storytelling.
 But when it comes to shooting film intentionally, that's a whole different skill set.
 So if you want real film—the kind that has soul, texture, and timeless beauty—you need someone who knows how to use it properly.

 The Value of Film Photography AT WEDDINGS

-Film is more than a photography style—it’s my commitment to creating something lasting.
+Film is more than a photography style, it’s my commitment to creating something lasting.
 It’s about crafting images that don’t just show what your wedding looked like, but how it felt.
 Especially all those little in-between moments, film preserves these things in a way that feel significantly important.

 Your wedding day is a once-in-a-lifetime experience.
 Shouldn’t your photos reflect that?
 If you want to capture your wedding in a way that feels like a little bit of you, then hit the button below let’s have a chat!